grantwill74/notes-on-algorithm-design/slides/module_x1/module_x1.md

 The most basic primitives for dynamic allocation in C are `malloc` and `free`.

-Calling `malloc` earmarks some memory as being "used", and gives ou a pointer to it.
+Calling `malloc` earmarks some memory as being "used", and gives you a pointer to it.

 Calling `free` returns that memory to being unused, so that it can be used by someone else.